ryang-phunware/maas-ads-ios-sdk/README.md

 ...

 - (void)pwInterstitialAdDidLoad:(PWAdsInterstitialAd *)interstitialAd {
-    // Ad is ready for display... show it!
+    // The ad is ready for display.
+Show it!
     [self.interstitialAd presentFromViewController:self];
 }
 ~~~~